Landing Ship, Tank: Aviation training

 The rapid increase in the use of helicopters in the Royal Navy in the late 1950s and 1960s required an increase in the training and support facilities ashore and afloat.
 Operational training for aircrew was carried out by naval air stations at Portland and Culdrose.
 The scrapping of some carriers and conversion of others to commando carriers in the mid-1950s left a shortage of suitable decks.
 This led to the ordering of in 1964; however, she would not be available till 1967.
 In the meantime it was decided to convert LST 3027 to serve as an interim training ship.

 This work was carried out at Devonport Dockyard in 1964.
 The deck forward of the cargo hatch was cleared of all obstructions, and strengthened for helicopter use.
 A small deckhouse used to support the gun emplacements was retained, although no guns were fitted, and it was used by the Flight Deck Officer as a helicopter control position.
 Below deck, two 10,000 impgal aviation fuel tanks were installed at the fore end of the tank deck, and refuelling positions provided at the fore end of the flight deck.
 The tanks were sealed off by a bulkhead and the rest of the space used for stores, workshops and accommodation.
 Finally the bow doors were sealed, as they would no longer be needed.
 The flight deck was large enough for two Westland Wessex helicopters with rotors turning, or six could be parked with rotors folded.
 Renamed she proved extremely useful in service, and many lessons were learned that would be incorporated into Engadine.

 Netherlands

-After the Second World War the Royal Netherlands Navy loaned three LST Mk.3s that were used to transport soldiers and material in the Dutch East Indies.
+After World War II, the Royal Netherlands Navy used three borrowed LST Mk.3s to transport soldiers and material in the Dutch East Indies.